Nagasaki Prefecture: History

 Nagasaki Prefecture was created by merging of the western half of the former province of Hizen with the island provinces of Tsushima and Iki.
 Facing China and Korea, the region around Hirado was a traditional center for traders and pirates.

 During the 16th century, Catholic missionaries and traders from Portugal arrived and became active in Hirado and Nagasaki, which became a major center for foreign trade.
 After being given free rein in Oda Nobunaga's period, the missionaries were forced out little by little, until finally, in the Tokugawa era, Christianity was banned under the Sakoku national isolation policy: Japanese foreign trade was restricted to Chinese and Dutch traders based at Dejima in Nagasaki.
 However, Kirishitan (Japanese Christian) worship continued underground.
 These Kakure Kirishitan (hidden Christians) were tried at every step, forced to step on fumi-e ("trample pictures", images of the Virgin Mary and saints) to prove that they were non-Christian.
 With the banishment of all Catholic missionaries, traders from Catholic countries were also forced out of the country.
 Along with them, their children, half Japanese and half European, were forced to leave.
 The majority was sent to Jagatara (Jakarta) and are still remembered by the locals as the people who wrote the poignant letters which were smuggled across the sea to their homeland.

 Today, Nagasaki has prominent Catholic churches, and the Hidden Christian Sites in the Nagasaki Region, have been included on the UNESCO World Heritage List.

 During the Meiji Restoration, Nagasaki and Sasebo became major ports for foreign trade, and eventually major military bases and shipbuilding centers for the Imperial Japanese Navy and the Mitsubishi Heavy Industries up to World War II.
 On August 9, 1945, the United States dropped an atomic bomb on Nagasaki, which destroyed all buildings in a 1.6 km radius from the point of impact and extensively damaged other parts of the city.
 Roughly 39,000 people were killed, including 27,778 Japanese munitions workers, 2,000 Korean forced workers, and 150 Japanese soldiers.
-About 68-80% of the industrial production was destroyed to the point it would not recover for months or at least a year.
+About 68–80% of the industrial production was destroyed to the point it would not recover for months or at least a year.

-Nagasaki Prefecture contains many areas prone to heavy rain and landslide damage.
+Nagasaki Prefecture contains many areas prone to heavy rain and subsequent landslide damage.
 In July 1957, mainly in the Isahaya area, damage from heavy rains, flooding and landslides lead to a death toll of 586, with 136 people missing and 3,860 injured.
 In July 1982, typhoon damage in the Nagasaki area lead to 299 fatalities, according to a report by the Japanese government.